alialiayman/miracle-algolia/README.md

 This readme provides an overview of the Algolia project, how to set it up, and some additional information.

+## Demo

+To see a demo of this project in action, visit https://miracle-algolia.web.app/.

 ## Description

 This project is built using Algolia, a powerful search and discovery platform.
 The project allows users to search and filter data based on different parameters.
 The search results are displayed in real-time as the user types in their search query.
 Additionally, this project includes click analytics to track user behavior and improve search results.